Homemade edamame spread is the base for this simple open-faced sandwich.

 - 2 tablespoon fresh lemon juice

-- ¾ teaspoon salt
+- 3/4 teaspoon salt

 For the spread:

 - Combine edamame and garlic in a small saucepan, cover with water (2 inches above the edamame).
 Bring to a boil and cook for about 2 minutes or until edamame is tender.
 Remove from heat and drain.
 Combine edamame, garlic, pine nuts, basil and yogurt in a food processor; pulse 10 times.
 Slowly stream in ¼ cup of water and the remaining ingredients until spread is smooth.

-- For the sandwich, butter soft side of ciabatta bread with two teaspoons of butter and place buttered side down on a skillet.
+- Butter soft side of ciabatta bread with two teaspoons of butter and place buttered side down on a skillet.
 Toast bread for a minute or until browned, remove.
 Spread each slice with 1-2 tablespoons of spread.
 Top with cheese and tomatoes.
 Meanwhile, Add remaining butter to pan.
 Crack eggs and cook for about 5 minutes or until whites begin to solidify.
 Gently flip egg over and cook another 2-4 minutes depending on desired degree of doneness.
 Place cooked egg over tomatoes slices and top with arugula, serve.

 Edamame Spread Adapted from April’s Cooking Light